kitabisa/cloudflare-pages-action/README.md

 # Cloudflare Pages Action

-Deploy your project to Cloudflare Pages with automatic project creation and custom domain
+Deploy your project to Cloudflare Pages with automatic project creation and setup custom domain (with support multiple domain)

 ## API Token Permissions